JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 ## Anticipated Challenges

-Potential challenges may arise in developing [Name_of_Project](#introduction), some of which may eventually be deemed unfeasible within the course scope and subject to adjustment.
+Potential challenges may arise in developing [WebToWeb](#introduction), some of which may eventually be deemed unfeasible within the course scope and subject to adjustment.

 1. **Objective Challenge**: This project aims to develop a secure, efficient, and user-friendly P2P file-sharing application as a faster and safer alternative to existing cloud services like Google Drive, Dropbox, and OneDrive, addressing potential concerns about the need for such a solution in a market dominated by traditional options.